 Are you thinking of visiting Lipari this year?
 The Aeolian Island can be reached by ferry from various parts of Italy!
 There are connections from Sicily (through the ports of Palermo, Milazzo and Messina) and from the ports of Reggio Calabria, Vibo Valentia and Naples.

-The companies that operate the routes to Lipari are Siremar, Liberty Lines, Alilauro, and SNAV.
+The companies that operate the routes to Lipari are Siremar, Liberty Lines and SNAV.
 Some connections are seasonal, while others are active all year round by both ferry and hydrofoil.

 Here you can find more information about all the ferry connections:

-- Ferry Palermo - Lipari: the route from the port of Palermo to Lipari is seasonal and available once a day during summer with sailing durations from around 3 hr 55 min.
+- Palermo - Lipari ferry: the Palermo to Lipari ferry connection is seasonal and available once a day during summer with sailing durations of about 4 hours.

-- Ferry Milazzo - Lipari: the connection to Lipari from Milazzo is active throughout the year with up to 16 itineraries per day during high season.
-The journey lasts around 1 hour.
+- Milazzo - Lipari ferry: the ferry connection to Lipari from Milazzo is active throughout the year with up to 22 sailings per day during high season.
+The journey lasts from 1 to 2.5 hours.

-- Ferry Messina - Lipari: the connection from Messina to Lipari is active all year round and includes 5 daily crossings.
-Crossings last from 1 h 25 min to 3 h 35 min.
+- Messina - Lipari ferry: the ferry connection from Messina to Lipari is active all year round and includes around 5 daily crossings.
+Crossings last from about 2.5 to 4 hours.

-- Ferry Regio Calabria - Lipari: the routes to Lipari from Reggio Calabria are seasonal and include 1 itinerary per day with sailing durations from around 2.5 hours.
+- Regio Calabria - Lipari ferry: the ferry routes to Lipari from Reggio Calabria include 1-3 departures per day with sailing durations of around 1 hour 45 minutes.

-- Ferry Vibo Valentia - Lipari: the connection from the port of Vibo Valentia to Lipari is seasonal.
-It operates up to 2 times each week and the rides last 3 hr 15 min.
+- Vibo Valentia - Lipari ferry: the ferry connection from Vibo Valentia to Lipari is seasonal.
+It operates up to 2 times each week and the rides last 3 hours 10 minutes.

-- Ferry Napoli - Lipari: the route from the port of Naples to Lipari is available twice a day during summer.
-The trip duration takes 6.5 hours.
+- Napoli - Lipari ferry: the Naples to Lipari ferry is available with around 10 weekly crossings during summer.
+The trip duration takes 6.5 to 15.5 hours.

 Small fishing boats anchored at the port of Lipari

-Book cheap ferry tickets to Lipari online on Ferryhopper with no extra fees.
-Find all the information you need about ferries to Lipari, compare companies, trip duration and ticket prices, and organize your trip to Lipari and the Aeolian Islands in just a few clicks.
+Book cheap ferry tickets to Lipari online on Ferryhopper with no hidden fees.
+Find all the information you need about ferries to Lipari, compare companies, trip duration and ticket prices, and organize your trip to Lipari and the Aeolian Islands with ease.